anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 ## Analyzing Zinc

-One important thing to realize about Zinc is that it uses a model called "eval-apply".
+One important thing to understand about Zinc is that it uses a model called "eval-apply".

+WIP